ali-falahati/ali-falahati.github.io/_pages/about.md

 📰 Research Experience
 ======
+I have been fortunate to collaborate with brilliant scientists from MPI, Cal State, FSU, and SUT, exploring various fields of machine learning.

 👹 Graph Neural Networks
 ------
-__Under supervision of professor Laurent Bindschaedler, Max Planck Institute for Software Systems (Sep-Ongoing 2023)__
+_Under supervision of professor Laurent Bindschaedler, Max Planck Institute for Software Systems (Sep-Ongoing 2023)_

 My Bsc thesis is on “__OGRE: Online Anomaly Detection using Generative Graph Neural Networks__”.